 Non-custodial parent issues involving a move away order in Utah usually arise when a parent wants to move out-of-state due to a new job opportunity, or if he/she is getting remarried.
 When one parent wants or needs to relocate and to move away with their child, they usually need to get the consent of the other parent.
 If the other parent refuses to consent, the parent planning to relocate can seek a move away order from the court.
-A move away order is requested when a parent wants to move to another city, county, state or country with their child.
+A move away order is requested when a

 Primary Custodial Parent and Move Away Order Utah

 If one parent is the primary custodial parent, recent cases in Utah show that the court is likely to allow the parent and children to move.
-Utah Family Code 30-3-37 provides that “a parent entitled to custody of a child has a right to change the child’s residence, subject to the power of the court to restrain a removal that would prejudice the rights or welfare of the child.”
+Utah code provides that “a parent entitled to custody of a child has a right to change the child’s residence, subject to the power of the court to restrain a removal that would prejudice the rights or welfare of the child.”

 The interpretation of this section of the Utah Family Code is not that straightforward.
 There have been many contradictory appellate decisions over the years.
 Many courts have imposed restrictions on a parent’s right to move and relocate based on factors such as proving the move is “essential, imperative”, necessary or expedient.”
 Other courts have taken the position that the primary custodial parent has the absolute right to move.

 In cases where the child or children spend a considerable amount of time with each parent and have joint or “shared” custody, the problem becomes more complex and the court takes into consideration the best interests of the child.

 The custodial parent who is relocating does not necessarily have to prove to the court that the move is either “necessary” or that the move is “in the best interest of the child.”
 On the contrary, in move-away cases, the non-custodial parent has the burden to oppose the move and show that 1) the move would cause detriment to the child and 2) the custodial parent has a bad faith basis for moving.